Updated October 27, 2023

 The maximum amount that is allowed to be claimed for deduction under Section 80C, as well as 80CCC, is INR.1,50,000 for every financial year.
 It has been announced that from the financial year 2015-16 onwards, an additional deduction of INR.50,000 is allowed for investment done in NPS.

-Deduction of INR.10,000 under Section 80TTA is allowed to be claimed from interest earned from Savings Account.
+A deduction of INR.10,000 under Section 80TTA can be claimed from interest earned from the Savings Account.
 This interest income is first added under the category “Income from other sources”, and later on, deduction from this income is allowed under Section 80TTA with the constraint of INR.10,000 per annum.

-Investment done under Section 80CCG is also known as Rajiv Gandhi Equity Savings Scheme.
-This deduction is applicable to an individual who has invested in shares or mutual funds that are listed for a given financial year.
-The deduction allowed is 50% of the amount invested with the maximum limit of INR.25,000.
+The investment under Section 80CCG is also known as the Rajiv Gandhi Equity Savings Scheme.
+This deduction applies to an individual who has invested in shares or mutual funds listed for a given financial year.
+The deduction allowed is INR 25,000, with a maximum limit of 50% of the amount invested.

-Individuals or HUF (Hindu Undivided Family) who has made any payment for medical insurance premium for himself or any of family number then the amount can be claimed as an income tax deduction.
+Individuals or HUF (Hindu Undivided Family) who have paid for medical insurance premiums for themselves or any family numbers can then claim the amount as an income tax deduction.

-If the individual himself is disabled, then he is allowed a deduction under Section 80DD, whereas if any dependent family member of the individual is disabled, then he would be allowed a deduction under Section 80U.
-These are the most commonly claimed deduction.
-For a detailed study of deductions under the Income Tax act, you can visit www.incometaxindiaefiling.gov.in
+If the individual is disabled themselves, they are allowed a deduction under Section 80DD.
+In contrast, if any dependent family member of the individual is disabled, Section 80U allows them to claim a deduction.
+Most commonly, people claim these deductions.
+For a detailed study of deductions under the Income Tax Act, visit www.incometaxindiaefiling.gov.in.

 - Newspaper/Books are available at the library of the clubhouse.